Email Us

 Map

-Personal taxes are based on income minus deductions and personal exemptions.
+Personal taxes are based on income minus deductions, either the Standard Deduction or Itemized Deductions.
 Some taxpayers qualify for tax credits which may further reduce their tax.
-All taxpayers must gather documents reporting income received during the tax year such as wages, unemployment, interest, dividends, stock sale proceeds, pension/retirement account distributions, Social Security, gambling winnings, income from "side" or casual jobs, self-employment income, alimony received, distributions from partnerships, corporations and estates, etc.
+All taxpayers must gather documents reporting income received during the tax year such as wages, unemployment, interest, dividends, stock sale proceeds, pension/retirement account distributions, Social Security, gambling winnings, income from "side" or casual jobs, self-employment income, rental property, alimony received, distributions from partnerships, corporations and estates, etc. Barter and trade for services or product must also be reported as income.
+Forgiveness of debt and abandonment of residence may also generate taxable income.

 All taxpayers are allowed a standard deduction based on their filing status.
 The standard deduction figures change each year.
 Taxpayers over 65 and/or blind are allowed higher standard deductions.

-Taxpayers who have more allowed deductions than the standard deduction amount may itemize their deductions on Schedule A. If you plan to itemize your deductions, good record keeping throughout the year is essential.
+Taxpayers who have more allowed deductions than the standard deduction amount may itemize their deductions.
+If you plan to itemize your deductions, good record keeping throughout the year is essential.
 If audited, you would need to provide proof of the expense.
-Keep your records to justify your itemized deductions for at least four years.
+Keep your records to justify your itemized deductions for at least seven years.